These days, it seems as if you can insure just about anything. Your car, your house, your dog, your phone, and maybe even your hair?

 It is not insurance that protects you in the event you can’t make your mortgage payment.

-That’s a different product known as “mortgage protection insurance.”
+That’s an entirely different product known as “mortgage protection insurance.”
 Yes, there’s insurance for every single possible situation folks!

 It also doesn’t cover you if your home value falls, or if anything else nasty happens to your home or your mortgage.
 Again, it’s not for YOU.
 It’s for the lender!
 And you pay for it!

-Yet another reason to put 20% down when buying a piece of property.
-The other reason is a lower mortgage rate, generally.
+This is yet another reason to put 20% down when buying property.
+The other reason is a lower mortgage rate, which are often cheaper at lower LTVs.

 Homeowners Insurance Protects You